 For all other clients, self-disclosure can be an extremely useful tool – once which when used wisely, can create opportunities for growth within the therapeutic relationship.

 Looking to get formal professional qualifications in Counselling?
-Research our nationally recognised Diploma of Counselling here or download your free course via the form below.
+Explore our nationally recognised CHC51015 Diploma of Counselling here or download your free course via the form below.